curran/model/README.md

 });
 ```

 The above code now does not break, but has another issue.
 When `width` and `height` are both updated, the function is invoked twice.
 Ideally, when `width` and `height` are updated in sequence (e.g. `model.set('width', 50); model.set('height', 100);`), the function should only be invoked once with the new values for both width and height.
+Also, multiple sequential updates to `width` or `height` (e.g. `model.set('width', 0); model.set('width', 50);`) should only result in a single recomputation of the visualization, using the last value (in this case 50).
 One way to accomplish this is to [debounce](http://underscorejs.org/#debounce) the function as follows:

 ```javascript
 model.on('change:width change:height change:data', _.debounce(function (){